A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: The scaled Gaussian stochastic process

-The covariance function of the S-GaSP can also be decomposed as an infinite orthogonal series, which is an immediate consequence of the fact that the S-GaSP is indeed a GaSP with a transformed kernel (see Lemma 2.3 in \cite{gu2018sgasp}) and Lemma~\ref{lemma:KL_sgp}.
+where $Z_k \overset{i.i.d.}{\sim} N(0, 1)$, $\rho_k$ and $\phi_k(\cdot)$ are the $k$th eigenvalue and eigenfunction of the kernel $K(\cdot, \cdot)$, respectively.
+The S-GaSP can also be represented as an orthogonal series given below. \begin{lemma}[Karhunen-Lo{\`e}ve expansion for the S-GaSP] Assume $p_Z(\cdot)$ and $g_Z(\cdot)$ are defined in (\ref{equ:p_z}) and (\ref{equ:g_z}), respectively.
+For any $\mathbf x \in \mathcal X$, the S-GaSP defined in (\ref{equ:scaled_GP}) has the following representation where $Z_k \overset{i.i.d.}{\sim} N(0, 1)$, $\rho_k$ and $\phi_k(\cdot)$ are the $k$th eigenvalue and eigenfunction of the kernel $K(\cdot, \cdot)$, respectively. \end{lemma} The covariance function of the S-GaSP can also be decomposed as an infinite orthogonal series, which is an immediate consequence of the fact that the S-GaSP is indeed a GaSP with a transformed kernel (see Lemma 2.3 in \cite{gu2018sgasp} and Lemma~\ref{lemma:KL_sgp}).

 \begin{corollary} Assume $p_Z(\cdot)$ and $g_Z(\cdot)$ are defined in (\ref{equ:p_z}) and (\ref{equ:g_z}), respectively.
 The marginal distribution of the S-GaSP defined in (\ref{equ:scaled_GP}) follows a multivariate normal distribution